buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 ## Movement

-A monster's Movement tells you how far it can move during its round for a Movement Action.
+A monster' \*\*s Movement tells you how far it can move during its round for a Movement Action.

-All creatures have a walking speed, simply called the monster's movement.
+All creatures have a walking speed, simply called the monster' \*\*s movement.
 Creatures that do not possess any form of land movement have a movement speed of 0 meters.

 Some creatures possess one or more of the following additional modes of movement.